 The aim is to make sure that all young people in secondary school get a programme of advice and guidance.
 It is recommended that schools should use the Gatsby Charitable Foundation’s Benchmarks to develop and improve their careers provision.

 See the Gatsby site and also the very helpful Gatsby Benchmark Toolkit from The Careers and Enterprise Company, note in particular, benchmark 4,

 |4.
 Linking curriculum learning to careers||All teachers should link curriculum learning with careers.
 For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.|

-Pages 16 to 18 of the toolkit for school offers clear guidance on benchmark 4, or see this separate document, with just the pages on Benchmark 4.
-Page 18 includes examples including Tomorrow’s Engineers, an organisation I have mentioned previously as part of my Posters collection.
+Pages 23 to 29 of the toolkit for school offers clear guidance on benchmark 4, the guidance includes examples from Tomorrow’s Engineers, an organisation I have mentioned previously as part of my Posters collection.
 Tomorrow’s Engineers have a variety of careers resources.

 MEI (thank you) alerted me to this poster – 100 jobs in STEM!

-We are fortunate in Mathematics to have the wonderful Maths Careers site with its extensive collection of resources for students from age 11 to adult.
+We are fortunate in Mathematics to have the wonderful Maths Careers site with its extensive collection of resources for students from ages 11 to adult.
 Read – The Gatsby Career Benchmarks – A Maths Perspective.

 From amsp, Where maths meets the world of work.
 The AMSP is working on videos, which showcase the maths in different careers; each video is paired with a resource for the classroom or for use online, so students can get a real taste of what the job may entail.
-Looking at the first video ‘Try being a Data Detective’ there are 4 versions of resource available for students from KS2 to KS5 Core Maths and A Level Maths.
+Looking at the first video ‘Try being a Data Detective’ there are versions of each resource available for students of different ages.
 Desmos Classroom activities are available for each version.

 Plus Magazine has a whole series of Career interview articles.

 From amsp, see Supporting your students’ transition to Advanced Maths, their Maths: Opening the door to your future leaflet explores the post-16 maths qualifications available to students, to help them decide which one is best.
-Note too the 30 minute presentation, Why Study Maths, for students and parents/carers which is about the importance of studying maths post-GCSE.
-It outlines the options available, and provides compelling reasons for choosing to take an advanced maths qualification.
+Note too the 30-minute presentation, Why Study Maths, for students and parents/carers is about the importance of studying maths post-GCSE.
+It outlines the options available and provides compelling reasons for choosing to take an advanced maths qualification.
 Slides and speaker notes are available to download.

 A wealth of free resources are available on Integral, see The FMSP Legacy Resources Archive.
 Access is free via Guest Access.